thebushschool/cpjava/final_projects/readme.md

 ### Review of Feed Forward Algorithm

 We looked at a very simplistic Perceptron simulating a single neuron iin the previous Part 1 of this project.

-In this section we will look at a multi-layered perceptron model which are much more adept at solving more difficult problems like machine recognition of written numerals which will be end goal of our project.
+We will get back to this problem to solve it by creating a multi-layered neural network (NN) which we will discuss now.
+Multi-layered NN are much more adept at solving more difficult problems like machine recognition of written numerals which will be end goal of our project.
+Interestingly, the arithmetic behind computing the results of the ```Sum``` and ```Sigma``` functions look very much like matrices and operations such as ```scalar product```, ```dot product```, ```inverse```, and ```transpose```.
+Hence the reason why Machine Learning has so much to do with ```linear algebra```!

+We will be using a Java library for doing these operations, first we will get familiar with them by using numerical examples and calculating them by hand.
+We will then use the Processing program you wrote from Part 1 to verify a complete example to ensure that your code is doing what is it supposed to do.
+This is the main goal of Part 2.

+Then in Part 3a we will look at the multi-variable calculus involved with ```back propagation``` to automatically adjust the ```weight matrix``` to enable the NN to make actual predictions!

 ![neurons](neurons.png)